splunk/security_content/README.md

 - If your detections are using macros and lookups, please make sure that you have the same macros and lookups in those directories..
 This will ensure that the content app is self-contained and does not rely on external files.

-# Elements of a detection.yml:
+# Elements of a detection yml:

 Here is a quick overview of the elements of a detection with an explanation
 | Key | Type | Description |